-This example uses machine learning to model the energy generated as a function of exhaust vacuum and ambient variables and use that model to improve the power plant performance.
+This example utilizes machine learning to model the energy generated as a function of exhaust vacuum and ambient variables, and leverages this model to enhance the power plant’s performance.

 We use the explainable machine learning platform Neural Designer to build this model.
 You can use the free trial to follow the process step by step.